RedHatSatellite/satellite-demo/README.md

 Satellite 6 Demo using Ansible
 ===========================

-Group of ansible roles to install
+Group of ansible roles to install Satellite 6 and multiple systems in order to perform a demo.

 INFORMATION
 -----------